evkx/evkx.github.io/content/models/volkswagen/id.7/ID.7_Pro_S/_index.md

 ### Phone Mirroring

-Furthermore, the Volkswagen ID.7 Pro S supports Android Auto and Apple CarPlay.
-This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.
+The Volkswagen ID.7 Pro S supports Android Auto and Apple CarPlay, allowing you to mirror your phone's screen on the car's display.
+This functionality enables you to run apps like Google Maps or Waze directly from your phone.

 ### Sound System

-You can choose between two sound systems on the Volkswagen ID.7 Pro S.
+You can choose between two sound systems for the Volkswagen ID.7 Pro S:

-- **Sound system:**: This system features six speakers and delivers a maximum output of 140 watts.
+- **Sound system:**: Features six speakers and delivers a maximum output of 140 watts.
-- **Harman Kardon Soundsystem:**: This system features 12 speakers and delivers a maximum output of 700 watts.
+- **Harman Kardon Soundsystem:**: Features 12 speakers and delivers a maximum output of 700 watts.

 Additionally, the model includes 4 USB-C connections as standard.